How to Stop a Puppy From Biting

 The good news?
-This is perfectly normal Puppy 101 behavior.
+This is perfectly normal puppy behaviour, especially when they’re arriving in a new home.
 The less fun news?
 It’s important to quickly and expertly discourage the habit before tiny puppy nips become full-grown dog bites.

 From causes to prevention to intervention, here’s everything you need to know about how to stop a puppy from biting.